pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 Having a flexible model like BART is key to understanding what we are doing when we undertake inverse propensity weighting (IPw) adjustments.
 The thought is that any given strata in our dataset will be described by a set of covariates.
 Types of individual will be represented by these covariate profiles - the attribute vector $X$.
 The share of observations within our data which are picked out by any given covariate profile represents a bias towards that type of individual.
 If our treatment status is such that individuals will more or less actively select themselves into the status, then a naive comparisons of differences between treatment groups and control groups will be misleading to the degree that we have over-represented types of individual (covariate profiles) in the population.

-Randomisation solves this.
+Randomisation solves this by balancing the covariate profiles across treatment and control groups and ensuring the outcomes are independent of the treatment assignment.
 But we can't always randomise.

 What happens when we randomise?
 Randomisation of treatment status aims to ensure that we have a balance of covariate profiles across both groups.
 Additionally randomisation guarantees independence of the potential outcomes with respect to the treatment assignment mechanism.
 This helps avoid the selection-bias just discussed.
 Propensity scores are useful because they can help emulate _as-if_ random assignment of treatment status in the sample data through a specific transformation of the observed data.